wojciechkubiak/my-site/README.md

 <p>The page has been divided into four parts, switched using a vertical menu.</p>
 <br />

-* Landing page - here you can read everything about me.
+* <b>Landing page</b> - here you can read everything about me.
 At which university am I studying, what is my passion and more.

 <br />